JusemanAndrey/Android_Audio/README.md

 # Android_Audio
 This app is an audio player.
 User can download audio file from server and play by selecting one.
 Both versions, iOS and Android exist and I made later.
+Co-developers: juseman_jso@hotmail.com, topurosevich@gmail.com